Step-By-Step Guide For Researchers

 Please contact the IRB Office with questions at IRB@stedwards.edu.

-1. Before beginning a proposal, the researcher should review the definitions of research and human subject.
+1. Before beginning a proposal, the researcher should know the definitions of research and human subject.

-This tool from NIH can also help determine if the project qualifies as human subjects research, as does this federal chart (Chart 1).
-If the research meets the definitions of human subjects and research, the researcher must submit the project for review by the IRB.
-Go to the Frequently Asked Questions, Definitions subsection, to learn more.
+This tool from NIH can also help determine if the project qualifies as human subjects research as does this federal chart (Chart 1).
+If the research meets the definitions of human subjects and research, the researcher must submit the project for IRB review.
+Go to the Frequently Asked Questions to learn more.

-2. All researchers must complete and submit a Collaborative Institutional Training Initiative (CITI) for ethics in research.
-Follow these Steps to CITI certification to get certified.
+2. The researcher should complete a Collaborative Institutional Training Initiative (CITI) for ethics in research.
+Follow these Steps to CITI certification.

-3. The researcher should check the SEU IRB Proposal Types Flowchart to determine the correct application for their project (Exempt, Expedited, or Full Board Review).
+3. The researcher should check the SEU IRB Proposal Types Flowchart to determine which Application to submit (Exempt, Expedited, or Full Board Review).

-- For Exempt projects, see these federal charts (Charts 2-10) to double-check that the research meets all the proper criteria.
-Then, complete an online IRB Exempt Application.
+For Exempt projects, see these federal charts (Charts 2-10) to check that the research meets the proper criteria.
+Then submit the IRB Exempt Application.

-- If the project does not qualify as Exempt, or if it is unclear, submit the IRB Expedited & Full Board Review Application instead.
+If the project does not qualify as Exempt, or if it is unclear, submit the IRB Expedited & Full Board Review Application

-CITI certificates for all researchers, plus all supporting documents, can be uploaded at the bottom of the online applications.
+All supporting documentation (recruitment, consent, data collection measures, CITIs, etc.) can be uploaded at the bottom of the online applications.

-4. The researcher should check all the details in the IRB application before submission, to avoid delays in approval.
+4. The researcher should use this IRB Submission Checklist to cross-check materials before submission and avoid delays in approval.

-5. The IRB will determine the level of review required for the project.
+5. The IRB determines the level of review required for the project.

 6. The IRB reviews the proposal.